 Definition – The number of working days prior to the funder deadline from when the JRO receive a copy of the application, along with the final version of the InfoEd proposal, so that we can begin to check and liaise with the PI and section manager to make the appropriate amendments prior to the final submission to the funder.

 Due to the volume of applications received in the JRO and the number of checks required to ensure the best quality applications are submitted to the funders, we ask all academics to liaise with their section administration prior to the 5-day before submission to start to build up their application and costing on InfoEd.
 Preferably 10 working days or more to benefit all parties in the application for the following reasons:

-- Allows the section/department to review the content of the application in line with the call conditions and make the appropriate departmental considerations in terms of governance, space, conflict of interest etc, as per the Department Pre-Application Checklist - Version Mar 20.pdf (355KB) (and Health and Safety - Schedule 5 (pdf), as per checklist)
+- Allows the section/department to review the content of the application in line with the call conditions and make the appropriate departmental considerations in terms of due diligence, governance, space, conflict of interest etc, as per the Department Pre-Application Checklist - Version Sep 20.pdf (355KB) (and Health and Safety - Schedule 5 (pdf), as per checklist)

 - Allows the JRO time to add value to application process in terms of providing help, support and advice on the funders’ terms and conditions, call conditions and college policy before the deadline date.